 4. Release marks and feedback from Blackboard assignments

 Blackboard assignments do not have the option of an automatic post date for marks and feedback.

 However, when creating a Blackboard assignment, you can hide student grades by deselectingthe options to Include in Grade Centre grading calculations and Show to students in My Grades.

 Important: If you choose to hide grades from students, you will need to remember to make them visible after you have entered all marks and feedback.
 This is a manual process, described below.

 a.
 Access the Full Grade Centre from the Module Management menu.

 b.
 Find the column for your Blackboard assignment (you may need to scroll to the right).
 Columns that are hidden from students are marked by a square with a red line through it.

 c.
-Click the circular action link button to the right of column that you want to unhide.
+Click the circular action link button (see image below) to the right of column that you want to reveal.

 d.
 Select Edit Column Information from the drop-down list.